ahmadimran8177/quadruped_robot/README.md

 ## Acknowledgments

 - Thanks to the Arduino and ESP32 communities
-- Inspired by various open-source robotics projects and research papers (One of the research paper is present in assets dir)
+- Inspired by various open-source robotics projects and research papers (One of the research paper is present in assets Dir)

 ## Project Status